This system uses on-street parking payment kiosks or the Flowbird Parking Mobile app to verify payment associated to your plate number.

 - Add additional parking time up to the maximum time allowable in your zone.

-- Have emails/texts sent to you letting you know your parking time is about to expire.
+- Have notifications sent to you letting you know your parking time is about to expire.

 - Register multiple license plates to an account if you have more than one vehicle.